Moses Grandy: Abolitionist and author

-Grandy believed that abolitionists in the United States, England, and Ireland (at that time not an independent country) were important in the fight to abolish slavery.
+Grandy believed abolitionists in the United States, England, and Ireland (at that time, not an independent country) were important in the fight to abolish slavery.
 In 1842, he traveled to London to help the abolitionist cause by providing a firsthand account of the cruelties of slavery in the United States.
 As he was "perfectly illiterate", he dictated his autobiography, Narrative of the Life of Moses Grandy, Late a Slave in the United States of America, to fellow abolitionist George Thompson, according to an introductory letter of the latter, and it was published in 1843.
-The purpose of the book, according to its title page, was to obtain the money to buy his remaining children and other family members.
+According to its title page, the book's purpose was to obtain the money to buy his remaining children and other family members.
 A second edition was printed the following year.
-It was one of slave narratives read in the United States and overseas that fueled the abolitionist movement.
+It was one of the slave narratives read in the United States and overseas that fueled the abolitionist movement.